 2) The width: A common mistake from both men and women is to buy baggier clothes because they think it will make them look slimmer.
 This is not the case!
 And if you have a bit of meat on your bones you’re better going for your regular size when it comes to shorts.
 Everything needs to fit correctly, so don’t go for really baggy.

 If you’re feeling a bit nervous about those bare legs being on show, then we recommend you keep things simple for now.
 Clean, block-coloured shorts will mean you can rest assured that you look fine, and they will be easy to match.
-An easy outfit that Mainline Menswear recommend is these navy chino shorts from Luke 1977, matched with a grey t-shirt from The North Face.
-Simple.
+An easy outfit that Mainline Menswear recommend is a pair of Chino shorts (smarter than denim), matched with a plain t-shirt.
+This outfit is simple and easy to pull off.

 So you’re past the simple shorts phase?
 You’re feeling bolder, stronger, faster!
 And ready to show off those knees with pride.
 If this is the case, then make sure things match.
 If you’re wearing brightly patterned shorts then you can’t wear a brightly patterned t-shirt as well, you need to make the rest of your outfit simple with a plain shirt.